icloud-ecnu/HarmonyBatch/README.md

 ## Publication

-Jiabin Chen, Fei Xu, Yikun Gu, Li Chen, Fangming Liu, Zhi Zhou, “HarmonyBatch: Batching multi-SLO DNN Inference with Heterogeneous Serverless Functions”.
+Jiabin Chen, Fei Xu, Yikun Gu, Li Chen, Fangming Liu, Zhi Zhou, “HarmonyBatch: Batching multi-SLO DNN Inference with Heterogeneous Serverless Functions,” in Proc. of IEEE/ACM IWQoS 2024, June 19–21, 2024.
+(CCF-B)

 We have also uploaded our paper to [arxiv](http://arxiv.org/abs/2405.05633), and we would encourage anybody interested in our work to cite our paper.
-Our paper as been accepted by IWQOS2024.
+Our paper has been accepted by IWQoS2024.

 ```
 @misc{chen2024harmonybatch,